ajhenley/gitbook/introduction_to_oracle.md

 * Other Application servers include reporting servers and web application servers

 ####What is JDBC?
 Java Database Connectivity (JDBC) is an application programming interface (API).
-It determines how a Java program may access a database such as Oracle.
+It allows you to integrate SQL with Java.
 Think of JDBC as the communication channel between your Java application and Oracle.
 The program will request some data, Oracle will fufill that request and the program will receive the result.

 ####What is a relational database and why do we need one?
 A relational database organizes data in tables.
 Tables contain records (rows) and fields (columns).
 Corresponding records are linked through key fields called Primary Keys and Foreign Keys.
 For example, Managers, Departments and Salary information are stored in different tables.
 Relationships between the tables permit one to find corresponding records.
 This allows one to can determine the average salary of the managers of every department.